byt3h3ad/nitsring/README.md

 Replace `your-id` with umm your `id`.

+You can also redirect to a random website from the ring by using `https://nitsring.pages.dev/api/random`.

 ## Credits

 Stumbled upon [cs.uwatering.com](https://cs.uwatering.com/) while doomscrolling twtr and then [se-webring](https://github.com/simcard0000/se-webring/), ctrl + c, ctrl + v.
 And here we are.